mbarbac/Yotei/1-Generators/Yotei.Generators.MemberWith/README.md

 Source code generator for the MemberWith attribute.

 `Records` in C# provide very useful things.
-Among them, the ability to use the `with` keyword to obtain a clone of an instance modifying the value of the members used in that expression.
+Among them, the ability to use the `with` keyword to obtain a clone of an instance modifying the value of the member(s) used in that expression.
 But it cannot be used with classes nor with structs, which is very unfortunate as we often have hierarchies we cannot modify.

 When a member of a type is decorated with the `[MemberWith]` attribute, the generator will generate either a `WithXXX()` method declaration (for interfaces), or a method implementation(for classes or structs), where the `XXX` part of the method name is just the name of the member (it being either a property or a field).
+Note that each method covers just a single member, not several as the `with` keyword does.

 ### Example